-Ariana Grande, John Legend, Kim Kardashian & More Pay Tribute To Breonna Taylor On Her 27th Birthday
+Ariana Grande, John Legend, Kim Kardashian, & More Pay Tribute To Breonna Taylor On Her 27th Birthday

 — Kim Kardashian West (@KimKardashian) June 5, 2020

 Kardashian used her influence on both Twitter and Instagram to celebrate Taylor as well.
-She posted a painted photo of Taylor and went into detail about the March shooting.
-The Keeping Up with the Kardashians star linked to Taylor’s website, which was created shortly after her death.
+She posted a painted image of Taylor and went into detail about the March shooting.
+The Keeping Up With The Kardashians star linked to Taylor’s website, which was created shortly after her death.
 On the website, users can be directed to several resources connected to justice for Taylor.

 Prior to her death, Taylor was working as an award-winning EMT in Louisville, Kentucky.
-The University of Kentucky alum had ambitions of becoming a nurse in her city.
-Since her death, her family has filed a wrongful death lawsuit and claimed charges of battery, excessive force, negligence and gross negligence.
+The University of Kentucky alum had ambitions of becoming a nurse.
+Since her death, her family has filed a wrongful death lawsuit and claimed charges of battery, excessive force, negligence, and gross negligence.

 On May 21, the FBI also opened an investigation to explore Taylor’s shooting in more detail.